agera-sdk/previous-version-2/README.md

 ### Gaming

 Rialight supports a gaming API based on the Entity-Component-System pattern, which is essential for game developers, with support for physics.
+This API runs concurrent systems, however platforms without multi-threading support (browser) do not run systems concurrently.

 The Gaming API is an optional feature that can be turned on or off.